nabijaczleweli/b_nch/README.md

 The SOLVESPACE models are in the repo root.

-An export in the form of a JS-based viewer can be found [here](//rawcdn.githack.com/nabijaczleweli/b_nch/master/exports/assembly.html) (you might need to zoom out a good bit at first).
+An export in the form of a JS-based viewer can be found [here](//rawcdn.githack.com/nabijaczleweli/b_nch/master/exports/assembly.html).

 The build process is [documented](//twitter.com/nabijaczleweli/status/1127567692788051969) on Twitter.